statsconchris/edu.linear-trend/README.md

 A complete analysis is given in the article: [nepy.pe/es/lineartrend.rusia2018.](http://www.nepy.pe/en/education/linear-trends-to-predict-the-results-of-the-world-cup-qualification-play-offs/)

-A detailes explanation of the least squares method is given in the tutorial: [nepy.pe/es/leastsquares.despacito.](http://www.nepy.pe/en/tutorial/least-squares-method/)
+A detailed explanation of the least squares method is given in the tutorial: [nepy.pe/es/leastsquares.despacito.](http://www.nepy.pe/en/tutorial/least-squares-method/)